projectpotos/projectpotos.github.io/docs/guide/own-role/testing.md

 # Testing

-To really rest you role, we recommend you to create a new branch in your spec repo and create a iso referencing that branch.
+To really test your role, we recommend to create a new branch in your spec repo and create an iso referencing that branch.

-For early development of your ansible role, you might simply checkout your role into the correct directory and create a small `test.yml` playbook to call with `ansible-playbook test.yml`
+For early development of your Ansible role, you might simply checkout your role into the correct directory and create a small `test.yml` playbook to call with `ansible-playbook test.yml`

 ```yaml
 ---